flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteLaunchConfiguration
-### <p>Deletes the specified launch configuration.</p> <p>The launch configuration must not be attached to an Auto Scaling group.
-When this call completes, the launch configuration is no longer available for use.</p>
+<blockquote><p>Deletes the specified launch configuration.</p> <p>The launch configuration must not be attached to an Auto Scaling group.
+When this call completes, the launch configuration is no longer available for use.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_